 Chana paneer recipe – Sharing a simple and delicious paneer recipe with chickpeas or chana.
 This gravy side dish goes well with plain basmathi rice, jeera rice, roti, ajwain paratha or plain paratha.
 I make chana and paneer often for the kids’ & husband’s lunch box.
 I make this paneer chana masala to a gravy consistency if eating at home.
 If making for lunch box, I make it a semi dry curry along with a vegetable salad to go with roti.
 Both ways it tastes good.

-I also make this restaurant style chana masala, today’s recipe is a quicker version.
+I also make this restaurant style chana masala.
 You can also make this chana paneer recipe with crumbled panir or even skip paneer totally.
 You can also check this post on How to make paneer at home

 Find chana paneer recipe below